isomerpages/moe-temasekjc/_admissions/IP Year 1 (DSA Sec).md

 **Dates for Selection Tests/Auditions/Trials/Interviews:**

-* The selection tests/auditions/trials will be held from 27 June to 4 August 2023.
+* The selection tests/auditions/trials will be held from **27 June to 4 August 2023**.
+* All selection tests/auditions/trials/interviews will be <u>conducted in-person at Temasek Junior College or a relevant sports venue.</u>
+* <u>Only shortlisted applicants</u> will be notified via email and/or SMS for a selection test/audition/trial.